What does a conveyancer do, and why do you need one?

 How to choose a conveyancer

-You can also check if they’re a member of the Australian Institute of Conveyancers, the conveyancing industry’s peak body.
+• Check if they are members of the Australian Institute of Conveyancers, the industry’s peak body.

-If you have specific circumstances that make the property transaction complicated or unusual, look into engaging a conveyancer or solicitor with relevant experience.
+• If your property transaction is complex or unusual, consider hiring a conveyancer or solicitor with relevant expertise.

 Conveyancing fees can vary widely depending on the complexity of the property transaction, the practitioner’s skill level and other associated costs, such as property searches and council certificates.
 On average, conveyancer fees can range from $800 to $2500 for straightforward property transactions.